rclone/rclone/docs/content/docs.md

 to them.
 If there is a file with the same path (after the suffix has been added) in DIR, then it will be overwritten.

-The remote in use must support server side move or copy and you must use the same remote as the destination of the sync.
+The remote in use must support server-side move or copy and you must use the same remote as the destination of the sync.
 The backup directory must not overlap the destination directory.